-Dr. Patrice H. Werner \$261,655 TXSTeachers-US PREP

-Department of Curriculum Texas Tech University Coalition will build capacity for

-and Instruction evidence-based and data-

-informed teacher preparation in

-collaboration with PreK thru 12

-district partners.

-Dr. Bahram Asiabanpour \$249,985 Bluewater: A Smart Circular

-Ingram School of Engineering U. S. Department of Economy for Integrated

-Ingram School of Engineering Agriculture Organic Hydroponic-

-Agriculture

-Aquaponic Farming to

-Empower an Underrepresented

-Workforce will train students

-with marketable skills necessary

-to become professionally

-competitive in the job market.

-The students will engage in

-multidisciplinary research

-concerning organic hydroponic-

-aquaponic farming with limited

-resources.

-Dr. Stanley A. McClellan \$239,200 Supplement; Task Order will study remote

-· · -

-Ingram School of Engineering Total Award \$1,880,749 sensing of Earth, Mars, and other

-Jacobs Technology planets and extraterrestrial bodies

-by collecting and analyzing

-imagery and other remote sensing

-data to divine similarities and

-differences between atmospheric,

-environmental, and terrestrial

-factors.

-Ms. Amy E. Reid \$238,315 Supplement; Cultural Resources and

-Center for Archaeological Total Award \$463,543 Curation Services, USACE

-Studies New South Associates, St. Louis District Nationwide

-Inc. will provide storage and

-rehabilitation services for

-archaeological materials and

-associated documentation from

-4330 010 the Southwestern Division.

-Dr. Zhijie Dong \$220,819 Determine Evacuation Planning

-Ingram School of Engineering Texas Department of Design for Disease Resilience

-Transportation will use social media data to

-analyze the movement behavior

-of different types of evacuees in

-detail and combine multiple data

-sources to identify the evacuation

-origin and destination distribution

-of vulnerable populations in the

-Texas communities.
+Dr. Patrice H. Werner \$261,655 TXSTeachers-US PREP Department of Curriculum and Instruction Texas Tech University Coalition will build capacity for evidence-based and data-informed teacher preparation in collaboration with PreK thru 12 district partners.
+Dr. Bahram Asiabanpour Ingram School of Engineering \$249,985 U. S. Department of Agriculture Bluewater: A Smart Circular Economy for Integrated Organic Hydroponic-Aquaponic Farming to Empower an Underrepresented Workforce will train students with marketable skills necessary to become professionally competitive in the job market.
+The students will engage in multidisciplinary research concerning organic hydroponic-aquaponic farming with limited resources.
+Dr. Stanley A. McClellan Ingram School of Engineering \$239,200 Supplement; Total Award \$1,880,749 Jacobs Technology Task Order will study remote sensing of Earth, Mars, and other planets and extraterrestrial bodies by collecting and analyzing imagery and other remote sensing data to divine similarities and differences between atmospheric, environmental, and terrestrial factors.
+Ms. Amy E. Reid Center for Archaeological Studies \$238,315 Supplement; Total Award \$463,543 New South Associates, Inc. Cultural Resources and Curation Services, USACE St. Louis District Nationwide will provide storage and rehabilitation services for archaeological materials and associated documentation from the Southwestern Division.
+Dr. Zhijie Dong Ingram School of Engineering \$220,819 Texas Department of Transportation Determine Evacuation Planning Design for Disease Resilience will use social media data to analyze the movement behavior of different types of evacuees in detail and combine multiple data sources to identify the evacuation origin and destination distribution of vulnerable populations in the Texas communities.

 Dr. Stanley A. McClellan \$202,400 Supplement; Task Order will research the

 Ingram School of Engineering Total Award \$473,352 fundamental questions regarding

 Jacobs Technology the nature of carbon-based

 compounds in astromaterials.

 Dr. Michael Solem \$199,123 Encoding Geography

 Department of Geography National Science Researcher-Practitioner

-Department of Geography Foundation Partnership: Scaling up the
+Foundation Partnership: Scaling up the

 California Researcher-

 Practitioner Partnership will

 develop a survey protocol and

 strategy for courses relating to

 geography and computer science,

 which includes training and

 workshops.

 Dr. Jesus Jimenez \$197,752 Exploratory Analysis and

 Ingram School of Engineering Texas Workforce Quality Assurance to Support

-6 6 6 Commission (TWC) Texas State Use Program
+Commission (TWC) Texas State Use Program

 Administration will enable

 technical experts at TWC,

 WORKQUEST, and Texas State

 to collaborate in the

 implementation, testing, and

 validation of quality assurance

 controls applied to the products

 purchased from the Works

 Wonders/State Use Program.

 Dr. Federico Macias \$186,337 Year 2 of 3; Use of Rapid Setting Hydraulic

 Aguayo, Jr. Total Award \$465,000 Cement for Structural App

 Department of Engineering Texas Department of Fiscal Year 2019 will advance

 Technology Transportation the state of the art and state of

 practice regarding the use of rapid

 setting concretes as a structural

 building material.

 Dr. Alexander Vladimir \$141,231 Year 2 of 2; Tandem Discovery of Drug

 Kornienko Total Award \$353,106 Leads and Targets via Paal-

 Department of Chemistry and National Institute of Knorr Reaction will develop a

 Biochemistry Health new platform for drug design that

 identifies both lead and target in

 parallel by combing recently

 emerged protein-templated

 fragmentation ligation with under

 explored chemical pathways such

 as the Paal-Knorr Reaction.